mcglynn-m/McGlynnMAS/README.md

 Needs Features: "High-quality sound, long battery life, comfortable for extended wear, good noise cancellation, suitable for professional and personal use"
 ## Agents
 Each agent is set up to accomplish one or more tasks; agents collaborate with each other.
-The process starts effectively using better prompts with various AI assistants (Claude.ai, etc.)  and using their output to help create a project plan, do research, create code, and help with troubleshooting problems.
+The process starts most effectively by using better (detailed, thoughtful) prompts with various LLMs and AI assistants (Claude.ai, ChatGPT, CoPilot, Getliner, etc.)  and using the output to help create a project plan, do research, create code, and help with troubleshooting problems.
 There are final output deliverables, including a report and various charts of comparative data as a result of the agent collaborations.
 ### 1. Analyst Agent
 Role: Problem Definition and Requirements Gathering Key Responsibilities: